Freek Funk: Release and reception

 Freek Funk was released by NovaMute on 20 October 1997.
 In the United States, where NovaMute also released the album, it was Slater's first release, although he had built up a following among "import fiends" in the country.
 The title track was released as the album's first single.
 It contained the B-side "Stomp", a techno track incorporating broken beats.
-Upon release, Freek Funk was critically acclaimed, and according to writer Justin Kleinfeld, it put Slater "on top of the electronic music circuit."
-Dave Hoffman of PopMatters reflected that the album "was popular on dancefloors all over the world."
+Upon release, Freek Funk was critically acclaimed, and according to writer Justin Kleinfeld, it put Slater "on top of the electronic music circuit".
+Dave Hoffman of PopMatters reflected that the album "was popular on dancefloors all over the world".
 The album also was a relative commercial success in that it topped the dance charts.

-In a favourable review, Emma Morgan of Select wrote: "As palatable to technoheads as to anyone kicked into touch by Daft Punk's recent triumphs, Freek Funk is a momentarily unifying force as dance music continues to divide and regenerate at light speed."
+In a favourable review, Emma Morgan of Select wrote: "As palatable to techno-heads as to anyone kicked into touch by Daft Punk's recent triumphs, Freek Funk is a momentarily unifying force as dance music continues to divide and regenerate at light speed."
 Option called the album "an enjoyable collection.
 It sputters by smoothly and coherently, a 75-minute set of logical progressions."
-They praised Slater for creating a unified album "suitable for solitary consumption," feeling this was unlike many techno producers who the writer felt would make "healfhearted" albums instead.
-Praise was given to the title track for being intricate without seeming "fussy or overwrought," and for "Bless Bless" for being "outstanding."
-Vincent Brunner of Les Inrockuptibles felt that the album is "as much for dancers as for dreamers, provided they do not have short breath and low vision."
-He complimented the variety of styles and the music's "human" feel, and felt that Slater was "moving forward", describing the record as "a veritable kaleidoscope of techno."
+They praised Slater for creating a unified album "suitable for solitary consumption", feeling this was unlike many techno producers who the writer felt would make "halfhearted" albums instead.
+Praise was given to the title track for being intricate without seeming "fussy or overwrought", and for "Bless Bless" for being "outstanding".
+Vincent Brunner of Les Inrockuptibles felt that the album is "as much for dancers as for dreamers, provided they do not have short breath and low vision".
+He complimented the variety of styles and the music's "human" feel, and felt that Slater was "moving forward", describing the record as "a veritable kaleidoscope of techno".
 Andy Crysell of NME hailed the album for reminding listeners of techno's "fantastical" sound.

 In their year-end lists of the best albums of 1997, Muzik ranked the album 18th, Nojesguiden ranked it 19th, and OOR ranked it 33rd.
 Tim Haslett of CMJ New Music Monthly wrote in December 1997 that Freek Funk was a "treat" and commented: "No wonder he counts people like Robert Hood and Carl Craig among his followers."

 He felt the album's "effect" was "similar to that of reaching a difficulty level in a video game that the game's designers hadn't planned for."
 Among retrospective reviews, John Bush of AllMusic felt that the album was Slater's most precise and emotional album to date, while also noting its musical experimentation and variety.
-He concluded that Slater was "[o]ne of the few British producers who seems to realize that interesting sounds aren't quite as important as investing the music with spirit," and described Freek Funk as "one of the best techno LPs of the year."
+He concluded that Slater was "[o]ne of the few British producers who seem to realize that interesting sounds aren't quite as important as investing the music with spirit", and described Freek Funk as "one of the best techno LPs of the year".
 Resident Advisor felt the record consolidated on previous Slater productions, such as the Al Sage collaboration "Freebase" and "important releases" released under the pseudonyms Planetary Assault System and Clementine.